kaizen-ai/kaizenflow/documentation/general/code_style.md

    e.g.,
    - Screwing up some formatting you care about for some reason, or
-   - Suggesting changes that you are worried might introduce bugs you can commit your code and then do a "lint commit" with a message "PartTaskXYZ: Lint"
+   - Suggesting changes that you are worried might introduce bugs you can commit your code and then do a "lint commit" with a message "PTaskXYZ: Lint"

 - In this way you have a backup state that you can rollback to, if you want